myData = {

 Finding an Existing Answer

-First, let’s be sensibly lazy–we’ve already written code to read a file from the Internet and turn it into a list of lists.
-So I’ve copy+pasted that into the code block below since we’re going to start from this point; however, just to help you check your own understanding, I’ve removed a few bits and replaced them with ??
+First, let’s be sensibly lazy–we’ve already written code to read a file from the Internet and save it locally.
+We’re going to start from this point.

 from urllib.request import urlopen